 Water Flicks at Navy Pier

-Bring your own picnic blankets for this superhero-filled summer.
+Bring your own picnic blankets.

 Go to a Game Bar